 You must run the MyID Installation Assistant using an account with the appropriate permissions.
-See section 6.1.1, Installation account for details of the requirements for this account.
+See section 6.1.2, Installation account for details of the requirements for this account.

-As an alternative to using the desktop icon, you can open a PowerShell window (with elevated permissions) and navigate to the following folder:
+As an alternative to using the desktop icon, you can open a Windows PowerShell command prompt (with elevated permissions) and navigate to the following folder: